Fortinbra/Exterminate/docs/led_system.md

 ## LEDs overview

-- Eye stalk: 1 blue LED (Bluetooth status) on GPIO 15.
-Blinks while pairing, solid when paired.
+- Eye stalk: 1 blue LED (Bluetooth status) on GPIO 36 (moved from GPIO 15 -> 40 -> 36).
+Breathing while pairing, solid when paired.
-- Dome: 2 red LEDs (audio visualization) on GPIO 11 and GPIO 12 driven by PWM.
+- Dome: 2 red LEDs (audio visualization) on GPIO 37 and GPIO 38 (moved from GPIO 11/12 -> 18/19 -> 41/42 -> 37/38) driven by PWM.

 ## Audio visualization LEDs

-- External LEDs on GPIO 11 and 12 are driven with PWM.
+- External LEDs on GPIO 37 and 38 are driven with PWM.
 - Brightness is updated by a repeating timer in `src/main.cpp` using `AudioController::getAudioIntensity()` with a deadzone, gamma, and a short peak-hold.
 - Onboard LED is not used.